 Economy & shops

 For an economy server, add a currency system, a shop, and player ranks/rewards so players earn and spend — the backbone of long-lived community servers.
-Pair it with playtime rewards and a gambling or events plugin to keep people logging in.
+Pair it with playtime rewards and an events plugin to keep people logging in.

 Roleplay & clans